November 8, 2024 | Vol. 53, Issue 21

 The only bilingual Chinese-English Newspaper in New England

-As immigration has become an even more heated debate issue over the past year or so, especially with the migrant housing crisis and hateful political rhetoric coming from public officials, Sampan took a look back at a event that happened in the hometown of our reporter, Ryan Lundgren, 18 years ago this month.
+As immigration has become an even more heated debate issue over the past year or so, especially with the immigrant housing crisis and hateful political rhetoric coming from public officials, Sampan took a look back at an event that rocked the hometown of our reporter, Ryan Lundgren, 18 years ago this month.
 It involved immigrants without their proper paper work, men just trying to get by for their families, and a set up by local law authorities to have them detained.
 Here’s what happened:

 On a typical September day in 2006, an incident that would fan the flames of the fiery debate over immigration law and its enforcement took place in a small but diverse city in western Connecticut.